pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-intro.md

     - So foundations is more IT stuff, and then use cases before we discuss some more application stuff,
   - some kind of **blockchain implementations**,
     - because there is not "the" blockchain, there are a lot of different blockchains.
-  - And very interesting at the moment are **second level chains**,
+  - And very interesting at the moment are <span style="color:red">**second level chains**</span>,
-    - so chains that are built upon other chains.
-So we have a hierarchy of blockchains in the meantime, which makes it extremely scalable, cheap to use, often saying, well, blockchain doesn't cost anymore anything.
+    - so **chains that are built upon other chains**.
+So we have a hierarchy of blockchains in the meantime, which makes it extremely **scalable**, cheap to use, often saying, well, **"blockchain doesn't cost anymore anything"**.
   - We talk about **Web3 applications**
   - and also the **economy of things**.
-    - And when we talk about the economy of things, we talk about **weather stations**, we talk about **LoRaWAN (a network protocol, long range wide-area networking) stations** and just the approach to earn money by just operating a weather station.
-And this is going back, you said, really spreading the benefit of something equally.
+    - And when we talk about the economy of things, we talk about **weather stations**, we talk about <span style="color:red">**LoRaWAN (a network protocol, long range wide-area networking) stations**</span> and just the approach to **earn money by just operating a weather station**.
+    - And this is going back, you said, really **"spreading the benefit of something equally"**.
 And this comes back to that.
 That you own something, you own a device, and this device is producing data and you are being paid by sharing this data with other people.
 And that delivers tokens to you, which are extra kind of data.

 ## POAPs

 - Okay, so now you can get your first **token**.
-This is something which is a so-called **POAP**, POAP stands for **"proof of attendance protocol"**.
+This is something which is a so-called <span style="color:red">**POAP**</span>, POAP stands for <span style="color:red">**"proof of attendance protocol"**</span>.
 Proof of attendance protocol means that you can **prove that you have been here**.

 ...